emoneybag/mazegame/README.md

 bad game, don't work

-idk how to fix it
+trying to fix it by updating script to use pygame module

-decided to move one

-code is modified from youtube vid i saw when i was a kid